ONSdigital/sdg-SDMX-data-qualifier/README.md

 - Improve the `check_if_proxies_contain_official` as this is a useful Quality Assurance function to check if there were any contradictions between what is described as a proxie and what contains the .
 In the UK case there were a couple of contradictory indicators that were both listed as proxies but also contained the sentence in their descripton (8-1-1 and 6-2-1) and these were removed manually - perhaps this removal should be automatic.
 - Make a more generic version of `get_SDMX_colnm` as this is essentially a "VLookup" function (like in Excel) for dataframes.
 A VLookup function could be used in the disagregation name  --> SDMX concept matching, if that was ever to be made computer-assisted.

-## How to Install and run the script
+## How to Install and Run the Script

 The script was created and run using Python 3.9.2 and a conda environment.
 All the major dependencies are listed in the requirements.txt file.

-## Instructions on how to use script

 1) Clone the repo
 `git clone https://github.com/ONSdigital/sdg-SDMX-data-qualifier.git `